minprog/datarepresentaties/onderwerpen/2 Representaties/text/index.md

 So the nice thing is that the first 128 characters of Unicode are encoded exactly as they are in ASCII.
 The very first bit in a byte is always 0 in those cases.
 The remaining 7 bits are used to encode the specific character.

-Characters starting with a 1 will be interpreted differently.
+In contrast, characters starting with a 1 will be interpreted differently in Unicode UTF-8 than there are in ASCII.
 This means that every ASCII text (but not extended ASCII) is valid UTF-8.
 In other words, many files can be read assuming that they are interpretable as UTF-8.

 **Question.** Why is not every text encoded in "extended ASCII" also valid Unicode?